Chris Kennedy Making a Name for Himself in Governor’s Race

 One Democratic candidate hasn’t taken to the airwaves yet to boost his name recognition because his name already resonates: Chris Kennedy.
 He’s the son of the late Sen. Robert Kennedy and nephew of President John F. Kennedy.

-Chris Kennedy’s making a name for himself by bucking Democratic Party insiders who profit from the property tax appeals system.
+Kennedy is making a name for himself by bucking Democratic Party insiders who profit from the property tax appeals system.
 He wants to prohibit elected officials from simultaneously having jobs as property tax appeal lawyers.

 House Speaker Michael Madigan is a property tax appeal attorney and the state party chair.
 Chicago Ald.
 Ed Burke, who serves as the city council’s finance chairman, also does property tax appeals.